WELCOME HOME TO CPAFUG

 SERVICES:

-The group maintains a large library of shareware and/or freeware software for genealogical applications.
+The group maintained a large library of shareware and/or freeware software for genealogical applications.
 Over 1600 files are available for MAC-OS or DOS to supplement your PAF 2.x.
-Contact our Disc Librarian.
+These are now being uploaded to this site, and the URL will be posted when that is more complete.
+There was a "Buddy list" of current, experienced members upon whom other members could call for assistance.

 We assisted with data-entry for the Civil War Soldiers and Sailors Systemeye candy

-We have a RESTRICTED mailing list for our members to discuss and exchange ideas, comments, information, and generally support one another's genealogical and genealogical computing efforts.
-If you are a CPAFUG member, you may subscribe by sending a message saying SUBSCRIBE.
+We have a mailing list for our members to discuss and exchange ideas, comments, information, and generally support one another's genealogical and genealogical computing efforts.
+This list will remain active for the immediate future.
+You may subscribe by sending a message saying SUBSCRIBE.
 Please turn off HTML and .sig files.
-Once your membership has been confirmed, you will receive an automated reply.
+You will receive an automated confirmation.

 Grants:

 In 2002, CPAFUG instituted a Grants program to provide modest funding for projects specifically benefitting the family history and genealogy aims of the Metropolitan Washington DC area.
-Download the application in PDF format.
+Due to lack of applicants, this was discontinued about 2006.

 Questions?